-On September 30, 2015, Cruz filed a civil class action lawsuit in the Santa Cruz County Superior Court against Premiere on behalf of himself and all others similarly situated alleging numerous violations of California's wage and hour laws.
-See Jt.
+Magaña filed a "wage and hour class action" complaint on September 30, 2015, with the Santa Cruz County Superior Court against Miyasaka on behalf of himself and all others similarly situated.
+The complaint alleges several violations of California's wage and hour laws.
+Jt.
 Exh.
-I. On January 21, 2016, Respondent filed a Memorandum in Support of Petition to Compel Arbitration with that superior court arguing that the 2015 arbitration agreement Cruz signed should be enforced as required by the FAA.
-Premiere's petition also seeks dismissal of the class action allegations in Cruz' complaint based on the class action waiver in his arbitration agreement.
-See Jt.
+J. On January 26, 2016, Miysaka filed a Petition to Compel Arbitration of that action with the Superior Court.
+Jt.
 Exh.
-J. At the time of the hearing, the Court was scheduled to hear Premiere's petition to compel arbitration on June 29, 2016.
+K. In its petition, Miyasaka asserts that the Superior Court should compel arbitration of the wage and hour claims made in Magaña's court complaint because those claims are covered in paragraph 2 of the February 27 arbitration agreement signed by Magaña and Miyasaka's representative, Robles.
+Miyasaka's petition also relies on the class action waiver in the Magaña arbitration agreement to seek dismissal of the class action allegations in the complaint.
+At the time of this hearing, a hearing on Miyasaka's petition to compel arbitration was scheduled for June 29.

-C. Analysis and Conclusions 1.
-Introduction
+C. Analysis and Conclusions

+1. Introduction

 Collectively-bargained arbitration has been long utilized as a staple in the employment context to resolve contractual disputes between employees and their employer.
-This case does not involve a collectively-bargained arbitration agreement.
+This case does not involve a collectivelybargained arbitration agreement.
 Instead, it involves an arbitration agreement unilaterally devised by the employer and required of employees as a condition of employment, a totally different breed of arbitration agreement.
 The sweep of adhesive agreements, such as the ones involved here and in the companion case also decided today, are invariably far broader than that found in a collectively-bargained arbitration system.
 The latter are typically limited in their scope to the construction and application of the collective-bargaining agreement itself or, at most, the agreement and a limited number perhaps shop-floor or industry practices.
 I have yet to see one that included a class action waiver and it is rare to see statutory worker protections addressed unless the particular protection is somehow woven into the fabric of the collective-bargaining agreement itself.

 By contrast, the adhesive agreements imposed by unorganized employers in recent years invariably include class action waivers and expand the scope of coverage to all manner of statutory protections established at the federal, state, and local levels of government for the benefit employees over the last 80 or so years.
 Written employment contracts involving unrepresented employees are rare so it could be expected that the scope of arbitrable issues of a contractual nature arising in this context would be limited to often-futile attempts to prove an implied employment agreement of some sort or another.
-These emerging adhesive employment arbitration agreements thus serve to privatize employer-employee disputes not only about the direct employment relationship but also about a broad range of statutory protections available to employees under a variety of federal, state and local laws.
+These emerging adhesive employment arbitration agreements thus serve to privatize employeremployee disputes not only about the direct employment relationship but also about a broad range of statutory protections available to employees under a variety of federal, state and local laws.

 Adhesive arbitration practices became ubiquitous throughout the United States in the financial and consumer goods industries.
 Considerable precedent has emerged in the past four decades involving the enforceability of those perceived agreements that result largely from conditions imposed for consumers to merely have access common everyday goods and services.
-After the proponents of this system succeeded in resurrecting the long-dormant FAA to insure their enforceability, the adhesive employment arbitration schemes soon followed suit.
+Once the proponents of this system experienced success in resurrecting the long-dormant FAA to insure their enforceability, the adhesive employment arbitration schemes soon followed suit.